 We equip young artists with the tools for success in the 21st century.

-Conservatory students study singing, voice, speech, dance, movement, Shakespeare, Suzuki, Viewpoints, stage combat, solo performance/cabaret, and audition technique in addition to musical theatre repertoire & musical theatre scene study.
+Conservatory students study singing, voice, speech, dance, movement, Shakespeare, Viewpoints, Alexander technique, stage combat, solo performance/cabaret, and audition technique in addition to musical theatre repertoire & musical theatre scene study.
 Preparation and personal attention are our hallmarks.
 There is a reason S!
-Conservatory students are performing on professional stages all over the city this season.
+Conservatory students are performing on professional stages all over the city.

 For the 4th year running, Staged! will offer The College Prep Workshop for BFA-bound seniors–audition prep, audition coaching and Parent Seminars to help you through the competitive college maze.
 This workshop meets weekly, September through January, and is tailored to each student’s individual needs.
 There is a separate fee for this program.